 - emergency response plans.

 Once a company submits an EIA report, a team of AER experts reviews it to identify any uncertainties or risks.
-Team members will continue to ask the applicant for more information until they are confident that any gaps are filled.
+Team members will continue to ask the proponent for more information until they are confident that any gaps are filled.

 Having a Say

-Environmental impact assessments may spark some heated discussions, but thankfully the process exists to cool those jets and ensure that all projects are in the best interest of Albertans.
+EIAs may spark some heated discussions, but thankfully the process exists to cool those jets and ensure that all projects are in the best interest of Albertans.